Who's Behind Listverse?

 Rogers was trying to show kids that he and Clemmons were equals and normalize the idea of white people and black people being friends.
 “I think he was making a very strong statement,” Clemmons has said.

 2 Mister Rogers Is an “Evil, Evil Man”

 It’s hard to imagine, but on a 2007 episode of Fox & Friends, the hosts called Fred Rogers an “evil, evil man.”

 Fox & Friends aren’t the only people pushing that argument, either.
-Professor Don Chance of Louisiana State University has likewise been leading a campaign blaming Mister Rogers for modern entitlement.
+Professor Don Chance of Louisiana State University has led a campaign blaming Mister Rogers for modern entitlement.
 He explained the sophisticated scientific method he used to figure out that Mister Rogers was behind it all.
 If we may quote him directly: “It just hit me.
 We can blame Mr. Rogers.”

 Experts are still debating whether telling kids they’re “special” is helpful or harmful—or, perhaps more accurately, the right way to do it—but it stills seems a little unlikely that one show single-handedly ruined an entire generation.

 Being called “special” by Fred Rogers definitely directly affected one child, though.
-One little boy, whose parents were so abusive that they forced him to sleep on the floor, says he only realized that there were adults who cared after watching Fred Rogers on TV.
-He called an abuse hotline, was rescued, and ended up being adopted and given a better life by the hotline operator who took his phone call.
+One little boy, whose parents were so abusive that they forced him to sleep on the floor says he only realized that there were adults who cared after watching Fred Rogers on TV.
+He called an abuse hotline, was rescued, and was adopted and given a better life by the hotline operator who took his phone call.

 The boy credited Mister Rogers for changing his life, saying that he “never knew there were such kind people until he tuned into the Neighborhood.”

 1 Carjackers Gave Fred Rogers His Car Back